fixXxerTech/R.A.F_Remote-Access-Framework_/README.md

 <img src= '/shots/R_A_F~Client-interaction~.png' width= 600>

-once inside client, use `help` to view command list, its a small list for now but modifications are in the works.

-Enter any command in the list
+once inside client, use `help` to view command list, Enter any command in the list.

 <img src= '/shots/R_A_F~Client-command-list~.png' width= 600>

 ## Client

-You can run **client.py** using either python2 or python3
+You can run **Tower.py** using either python2 or python3

-`python client.py` or `python3 client.py`
+`python Tower.py` or `python3 Tower.py`

-But first of all change the Host and Port variables in **client.py** to yours.
+But first of all, change the Host and Port variables in **Tower.py** to yours.
+[Automation of this coming soon]

-To compile to exe, for now use; `pyinstaller --onefile --windowed client.py` in terminal.
+To compile to exe, for now use; `pyinstaller --onefile --windowed Tower.py` in terminal/command prompt.
+Also I recommend using U.A.C,

+`pyinstaller --onefile --windowed --uac-admin Tower.py`

+ALTERNATIVELY [ recommended ]:

+You can use a beautiful and easy to use gui tool developed by @brentvollebregt called [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe.git)

-## Known Errors
+## Known Error

 * **download** - The download feature has a small bug, files do download but the loop breaks somewhere there and destabilizes the whole program any help would really be appreciated.